 Learn the basics of MIG Welding.

-This course is scheduled to run 2 evenings a week, Monday and Wednesday, from 7pm to 10pm for 10 weeks.
+This course is scheduled to run on Mondays from 6.00 pm to 10.00 pm for 14 weeks.

 Approved EN Certifying Body